Less is More: Local Intrinsic Dimensions of Contextual Language Models: Experiments

-Fine-tuning of the RoBERTa-base models \citep{liu2019roberta} is performed using masked language modeling with a masking probability of \(0.15\).
+Fine-tuning of the {\RoBERTa}-base models \citep{liu2019roberta} is performed using masked language modeling with a masking probability of \(0.15\).
 Each model is trained for 5 epochs on \num{10000} training examples using a batch size of 8, a learning rate peaking at \(5 \cdot 10^{-5}\) with 500 warmup steps, and linear decay thereafter.
 Weight decay of \(0.01\) is applied throughout.
 For evaluation, we embed a subset of the \emph{validation} split of each dataset using both the base and fine-tuned model, ensuring the embeddings are out-of-sample relative to the fine-tuning set.

-Results for fine-tuning an autoregressive model can be found in \Cref{appendix:additional_finetuning}.
+Our discussion in this section focuses on the masked language model {\RoBERTa}, whose architectures remain widely used in practice where encoder-based models are needed \citep{warner-etal-2025-smarter} and autoregressive alternatives are less suitable, such as in information retrieval.
+Results for additional fine-tuning of the autoregressive models {\GPTMedium}, {\Phiminiinstruct}, and {\LlamaThreeEightB} can be found in \Cref{appendix:additional_finetuning}, where similar observations hold.